In 2019, Pop Up and Nottingham UNESCO City of Literature (NUCoL) are bringing the work of author D.H. Lawrence to life!

 Throughout the project, they’re developing their research skills and knowledge of local history through working closely with the D.H.
 Lawrence Birthplace Museum in Eastwood, and University of Nottingham’s D.H.
 Lawrence Collection (in Special Manuscripts and Collections) and D.H.
 Lawrence Research Centre, as well as Nottingham Trent University.

-Later in 2019 they’ll curate an exhibition at the D.H.
+As well as this, the students will curate an exhibition at the D.H.
 Lawrence Birthplace Museum and create a public art installation in Eastwood.

 The project comes to an end in the autumn with a two-day youth symposium in Nottingham, which will explore other brilliant creative heritage learning projects from other writers’ house museums across the world.